Graphical configuration spaces, Contractads and Formality: Introduction

 The notion of a \emph{contractad} was introduced in~\cite{lyskov2023contractads}.
 The term \emph{contractad} combines \emph{``contraction''} and \emph{``operad''}, reflecting the fact that it generalizes operads by replacing composition with graph contractions.
 Here, the indexing set of \emph{operations} is the collection of finite simple connected graphs, while \emph{compositions} are determined by contracting connected subgraphs (see \S\ref{sec:sub:contractads}).
 This framework naturally generalizes the little disks operad by relaxing the intersection condition for subdisks.
 Specifically, $\D_d(\Gamma)$ denotes the space of embeddings of small disks indexed by the vertices of a connected graph $\Gamma$, with the requirement that disks corresponding to adjacent vertices do not intersect.
-The corresponding generalized, or \emph{graphical}, configuration space $\mathsf{Conf}_{\Gamma}(X)$ consists of points in $X$ indexed by $V_{\Gamma}$, with the condition that points corresponding to adjacent vertices are distinct.
+The corresponding generalized configuration space $\Conf_{\Gamma}(X)$ consists of points in $X$ indexed by $V_{\Gamma}$, with the condition that points corresponding to adjacent vertices are distinct.
+We call the generalized configuration space $\Conf_{\Gamma}(X)$ \emph{graphical}, as it assembles into a graphical collection.
+These natural objects have been extensively studied and appear in the literature under various names: graph or graphic~\cite{greene1983interpretation, baranovsky2012graph, orlik1980combinatorics, eastwood2007euler}, partial~\cite{berceanu2017geometry}, and chromatic configuration spaces~\cite{zakharov2022rational, kallel2024configuration}.

 In this paper, we extend several classical results from the little disks operad $\mathcal{E}_d$ to the little disks contractad $\D_d$.
 In particular, we construct Fulton–MacPherson compactifications for all $d$, and in dimensions $d=1$ and $d=2$ we prove the formality of $\D_d$ and describe its compatible cell structure.
 We also analyze the case of long cycles, showing the existence of nontrivial Massey products, which illustrate the intrinsic complexity of the little disks contractad.
 We emphasize that the formality problem for higher dimensions ($d>2$), as well as the description of the rational homotopy type of $\mathsf{Conf}_{\Gamma}(\mathbb{R}^d)$ for general $\Gamma$ and $d \geq 2$, remain open questions.